JuliaLang/julia/doc/src/manual/functions.md

 ## Evaluation Scope of Default Values

-All arguments to a function are evaluated in lexical left-to-right order.
+All arguments passed to a function are evaluated in lexical left-to-right order.
 When optional and keyword argument default expressions are evaluated, only *previous* arguments are in scope.
 For example, given this definition: